colinc86/MathJaxSwift/README.md

     border="0" alt="Powered by MathJax" />
 </a>

 `MathJaxSwift` converts and renders math expressions in Swift by incorporating [MathJax](https://github.com/mathjax/MathJax)[^1] source code and using the [JavaScriptCore](https://developer.apple.com/documentation/javascriptcore) framework.
-It wraps the MathJax conversion processes in convenient JavaScript methods [described here](https://github.com/mathjax/MathJax-demos-node/tree/master/direct) and exposes them to Swift.
+It wraps the MathJax conversion processes in convenient JavaScript methods [described here](https://github.com/mathjax/MathJax-demos-node/tree/master/direct) and exposes them to Swift _without_ using `WebKit`.

 [^1]: `MathJaxSwift` is not affiliated with [MathJax](https://github.com/mathjax/MathJax) or any of its related entities.